 A Handbook for Change

-The name Vision 2020 by 2020 reflects the hope that by the year 2020 a critical mass, or a tipping point, where the benefits of democratic learning and how to provide public democratic school systems have become visible enough that the pursuit of them will never again be abandoned.
+The name Vision 2020 by 2020 expresses the hope that by the year 2020 we will have reached a critical mass, or a tipping point, where the benefits of democratic learning and how to provide public democratic school systems have become visible enough that the pursuit of them will never again be abandoned.

 Concepts Basic to the Redesign of Public Education

 |1.||Public education is about more than educating children.
 It is our best tool for building the healthy communities that form the foundation of a strong society. (more . . .)|

 |2.||Public education needs to be a one-stop family service that fully supports parents in the raising of their children. (more . . .)|

 |3.||Two basic models are at play in education.
 One is autocratic, the other democratic.
 They exist at opposite ends of a continuum with various blends of the two in-between.|

 |4.||The autocratic model that dominates public education is proving to be unsuitable.
 It contradicts the values of democratically minded people, and it is at odds with how children naturally learn.
 Despite good intentions, its design leads to the violation of human rights.|